artsy/artsy.github.io/_posts/2019-04-06-omakase-relay.markdown

 Relay handles:

-- Data binding (API -> props)
+- Data binding (API → props)
 - Cache management (invalidation, updates etc)
 - Consistent bi-directional pagination abstractions
 - Multiple query consolidation (e.g. consolidate all API requests to one request)
 - Declarative data mutation (describe how data should change, instead of doing it)
 - UI best practices baked in (optimistic response rendering, cheap rollbacks)
-- AOT query generation (allowing you to persist queries)
+- Compile-time query generation (removing runtime overhead and allowing you to persist queries)

 By taking the responsibilities of the grunt work for most complex apps and moving it into Relay you get Facebook-scale best-practices and can build on top of that.